 This was inspired by an article in the New Yorker, or NYT (I often conflate the two in my memory), where someone would bring their notebook to a cafe and simply write about what they observed for fifteen minutes at a time.

-I adopted it, and found it particularly powerful when I left my phone, and just brought a pen and yellow notebook to my local coffee shop in the morning before my workday started.
+Last summer, I adopted this practice, leaving my phone and just bringing a pen and yellow notebook to my local coffee shop each morning before my workday started.

 Here is the process I’ve found most helpful…

 Step 1: Start by really attuning to the present moment.
-This seems like a throwaway part, but it’s amazing the amount of information our minds tune out as we go through our days.
+This seems like a throwaway part, but the amount of information our minds tune out as we go through our days is amazing.

 Step 2: After you’ve started writing what you're observing, let your mind follow the kite of curiosity.
 I notice that once I’ve decided to spend this period purposefully not being ‘productive’, or with any end goal in mind except to observe and write, curiosity pops up about things I normally overlook or filter out.